nealcaren/fightordie/Volumes/06/03/i_go_a_talking.md

 Atlanta is another story; so here let me end and, in ending, let me thank those who welcomed me, who paid my fees willingly and promptly, who were eager to listen to the message which I brought, not because it was wholly to their liking, but because it was sincere.

 All this by way of preface.
-In later numbers of <span style="font-variant:small-caps;">The Crisis</ span >I shall take up these groups and cities in greater detail and tell of their meaning and promise.
+In later numbers of <span style="font-variant:small-caps;">The Crisis</span> I shall take up these groups and cities in greater detail and tell of their meaning and promise.

 ______________
 *Citation:* Du Bois, W.E.B.
 1913.
 "I Go A-Talking." *The Crisis*.
 6(3):130&ndash;132.